harmtemolder/koreader-calibre-plugin/README.md

      the book's status page.
    - A regular _Text_ column to store the **reading status** of the book, as entered on the book status page (_Finished_, _Reading_, _On hold_).
+     Translates to complete, reading, and abandoned respectively in calibre.
    - A _Yes/No_ column to store the **reading status** of the book, as a boolean (_Yes_ = _Finished_, _No_ = everything else).
    - A _Long text_ column to store your **bookmarks and highlights** of the